19th Jan - 1st Feb (2024)

 You will notice there are two different prices.
 While it is possible to book the Kili climb only, I strongly recommend you consider the Kilimanjaro/Safari Combo because it offers amazing value and trust me, you don’t want to come all this way to East Africa and not experience the animals, landscapes and wildness of the African bush.
 I look forward to you walking with me on Kilimanjaro and joining this epic challenge in the heart of East Africa!

-Less than 15 Spots Available
+Less than 15 Spots Left!

-Less than 12 Spots Available
+Less than 10 Spots Left!

 - Price for Kili climb + wildlife safaris.